jinman36/reading_notes_301/Readings/reading_03.md

 ## Things I want to know more about

-- Why do they need to be key value pairs to concatenate an array?
+- I just need to work with react more